adadouche/esigelec-ue-lsp/TP/07 - Setup Hive.md

 mv ~/esigelec-ue-lsp-hdp/apache-hive-3.1.2-bin ~/esigelec-ue-lsp-hdp/hive-3.1.2
 ```

-## Configure the your environment with Hive environment variables
+## Configure your environment with Hive environment variables

 In your **Ubuntu** terminal, execute: